-Edison Workers’ Compensation Attorneys
+Edison Workers’ Compensation Attorney

 New Jersey law requires virtually all employers to carry workers’ compensation insurance, a form of coverage that protects New Jersey workers against the costs of getting injured or falling ill in connection with their employment.
 In New Jersey, workers’ compensation is a no-fault insurance system, which means that employees receive compensation regardless of who is at fault for the employee’s injury or illness.